Why Therapy Is Crucial For Refugee Children

 Trauma counseling is customized to each circumstance.

 Because there is no other comparison to the pandemic lockdown, its complete physical, mental, and emotional impact remains unclear.
-But the abrupt and severely damaging events can stimulate a traumatic reaction in people and communities.
-Hence, the prolonging experience of the lockdown, such as in adults and children in South Africa, will most probably heighten the requirement for trauma counselors across the globe.
+But the, abrupt and severely damaging events can stimulate a traumatic reaction in people and communities.
+Hence, the prolonged experience of the lockdown, such as for adults and children in South Africa, will most probably heighten the requirement for trauma counselors across the globe.

 Refugees: A Comprehensive Overview On Displaced Migrants and Protecting Asylum Seekers